 Epcot International Flower and Garden Festival Gardens

-The gardens in 2018 cover a variety of themes including Alpine Container Garden, Bamboo Garden, Bonsai Collection, English Tea Garden Presented by Twinings of London®, Festival Blooms, Floating Mini-Gardens, Florida Fresh Garden, Garden Italiano, Imagination Play Garden, Purple Martin Garden, Road to the Florida 500, Shakespeare Garden, The Goodness Garden Butterfly House Presented by GoGo squeeZ, The How-To Garden, Tropical Rainforest Garden and Urban Spice.
+The gardens in 2019 cover a variety of themes including Alpine Container Garden, Bamboo Garden, Barrels by the Bay, Bold Bromeliads, Bonsai Collection, Chinese Zodiac Natural Sculptures, English Tea Garden Presented by Twinings of London®, Festival Blooms, Floating Mini-Gardens, Garden Italiano, The Honey Bee-Stro, Kokedama Garden, Purple Martin Garden, Shakespeare Garden, The Goodness Garden Butterfly House Presented by GoGo squeeZ, Plant a Garden Perfect for Pollinators, Tropical Rainforest Garden and Urban Spice.

 Epcot International Flower and Garden Festival Events

-Unlike previous years, in 2018 there is no single Festival Center (previously in the Wonders of Life building between Mission: Space and Ellen’s Energy Adventure) where you could attend horticultural demonstrations and buy garden related merchandise.
-Instead seminars and merchandise have been spread around the park in other pavilions.
+The Festival Center is where you can go to attend horticultural demonstrations and buy garden related merchandise.
 You can pick up useful tips when you watch designers and personalities at special presentations and seminars, each featuring a celebrity guest speaker each weekend.

 Like previous years there are around 15 outdoor kitchens dotted around the World Showcase featuring foods from many different countries and nations, both those represented by the Epcot country pavilions and more.
 Many items can be purchased through the Disney Dining Plan as snack credits.